 4. Aural tests.

-That means it isn’t enough to excel in a single area, you will need to ensure you not only have a sound theoretical knowledge, but you’re also extremely well acquainted with the pieces and the techniques you are required to demonstrate with the instrument.
+That means it isn’t enough to excel in a single area; you will need to ensure you not only have a sound theoretical knowledge, but you’re also incredibly well acquainted with the pieces and the techniques you are required to demonstrate with the instrument.

 Tip/AdviceDescription